-"Point in time" or "Over time" Types of Service Nature and timing of satisfaction of performance obligations Revenue recognition policy under AASB 118 Revenue recognition policy under AASB 15 Nature of change in accounting policy Point in time Commissions - origination commissions At the point in time when the loan is settled with the lender.
-Origination commissions received by the Group are recognised as revenue upon settlement of the loan, net of estimated clawbacks.
+"Point in time" or "Over time" Types of Service Nature and timing of satisfaction of performance obligations Revenue recognition policy under AASB 15 Point in time Commissions - origination commissions At the point in time when the loan is settled with the lender.
 The Group recognises revenue at the point in time when the loan is settled with the lender.
 The transaction price is adjusted for any expected clawbacks.
-AASB 15 did not have a significant impact on the Group's accounting policies.
 Point in time Commissions - trail commissions At the point in time when the loan is settled with the lender.
-Trailing commissions revenue has historically been recognised under AASB 139.
-On initial recognition at settlement, trailing commission revenue and the related receivable are recognised at fair value being the net present value of the expected future trailing commissions to be received.
-The carrying amounts of the receivable and payable are adjusted to reflect actual and revised estimated cash flows by recalculating the net present value of the estimated future cash flows at the original effective interest rate.
 The Group recognises this revenue at the point in time, when the loan is settled with the lender.
 On initial recognition a contract asset is recognised, representing managements estimate of the variable consideration to be received.
 The Group uses the "expected value" method of estimating the variable consideration, which includes significant financing component, by recalculating the net present value of the estimated future cash flows at the original effective interest rate.
-The carrying amounts of the receivable and payable are the same under both revenue standards.
-With the introduction of AASB 15, trailing commission is now accounted for under the revenue standard, instead of the financial instruments standard.
-However, no change occurs from AASB 139 to AASB 15 as the approach to estimating the expected value of the trailing commission is in line with the approach under AASB 139.
+Over time Interest income - discount unwind on the NPV trail commission contract asset Revenue arising from the discount rate applied to the trail commission contract asset.
+Interest income from the unwinding of the discount rate on the trail commission contract asset is recognised over time.

-"Point in time" or "Over time" Types of Service Nature and timing of satisfaction of performance obligations Revenue recognition policy under AASB 118 Revenue recognition policy under AASB 15 Nature of change in accounting policy Over time Interest income - discount unwind on the NPV trail commission contract asset Revenue arising from the discount rate applied to the trail commission contract asset.
-Revenue is recognised at the time of valuation of the trail commission contract asset.
-Interest income has changed from the effective interest rate on financial assets under AASB 139 to the financing component of the trailing commission contract asset under AASB 15.
-There is no change in timing of recognising the revenue, this remains over time.
-AASB 15 did not have a significant impact on the Group's accounting policies.
-Point in time Other income - sponsorship income The performance obligation is that a sponsored event has occurred.
-Revenue is recognised as the events are undertaken.
+"Point in time" or "Over time" Types of Service Nature and timing of satisfaction of performance obligations Revenue recognition policy under AASB 15 Point in time Other income - sponsorship income The performance obligation is that a sponsored event has occurred.
 Funds are received in advance and initially recognised as contract liability (deferred income).
 Revenue is recognised at a point in time when the sponsored event has occurred.
-AASB 15 did not have a significant impact on the Group's accounting policies.
 Over time Other income - Fees for services The performance obligation is the provision of services to brokers, including marketing, compliance and administration services.
 The income is recognised with reference to the stage of completion for the contract of the services.
-Revenue is recognised as the services are performed.
-Revenue is recognised with reference to the stage of completion for the contract of services.
-AASB 15 did not have a significant impact on the Group's accounting policies.
+Revenue is recognised when performance obligation is satisfied.